 How does this work?
-Well, coconut oil is largely composed of medium-chain fatty acids (MCFAs).
+Well, as mentioned earlier, coconut oil is largely composed of medium-chain fatty acids (MCFAs).
 These types of fatty acids are not stored as fat in the body.
 Rather, they are easily broken down by the liver for energy.
-This not only gives you the energy you need to have a great workout, it also keeps you feeling fuller for longer—and away from those unhealthy snacks.
+This not only gives you the energy you need to have a great workout, but it also keeps you feeling fuller for longer—and away from those unhealthy snacks.

 Completely transform your meals

 When you replace all of the cooking oils in your kitchen with coconut oil, you will not only enhance your nutritional quotient, but you will also make your meals taste delicious.
 Baked goods, such as your favorite gluten-free bread, desserts made with honey instead of sugar, and casseroles, will shine with the addition of coconut oil.

 This oil has a high smoke point and is also great for sautéing, making organic popcorn, and broiling.
 The light, tropical flavor will make you appreciate your favorite dishes in a whole new way.

 Unlock the powers of virtually any essential oil